loader image

 Open:

-Overhead lunges are lunges in which you hold a weight above your head with your arms outstretched.
-In overhead walking lunges, you cover a certain distance with the weight above your head by doing lunges (see "Lunges", "Walking lunges").
+Overhead Lunges are lunges where you hold a weight with your arms extended above your head during the execution.
+With the "Overhead Walking Lunges" you cover a certain distance with the weight over your head by doing lunges (see "Lunges", "Walking Lunges").

 Overhead Squat (OHS):